 This picture book by P.J.
 Lynch tells of the journey to the new land of America aboard the Mayflower from the perspective of John Howland.
 A perfect choice for Thanksgiving study, this book is very detailed and descriptive in the hardships of both the journey and the first year the settlers endured.

 I particularly enjoyed hearing the story of the pilgrims from the unusual perspective of an indentured servant.
-Howland was a servant to John Carver, who is credited with writing and being the first signer of the Mayflower Compact.
+Howland was a servant to John Carver, who wrote and was the first to sign the Mayflower Compact.

-So instead of the typical story as told from the eyes of a pilgrim, this is told from the eyes of a servant that had every intention of returning to England once free.
+So instead of the typical story as told from the eyes of a pilgrim, this is told from the eyes of a servant that had every intention of going home to England once free.
 However, Howland didn’t return to England and today has millions of descendants in America.

 - Take a virtual field trip of Plimoth Plantation